What Does Sacred Space Represent in the Bible?

 Key Takeaways

-- Jesus redefines sacred space as His body, shifting from physical to spiritual presence.
+- Jesus redefines sacred space as His body, making divine presence accessible beyond physical structures.

 Sacred Space in the Old Testament